MattMarquise/COVID-19-Testing-Suggestion-Program/README.md

 # COVID-19 Testing Suggestion Form
 ### Description:
 This is a simple command-line program written in C that will suggest wether or not you should be tested for COVID-19 based on the responses you give to the various questions.
-Hope you enjoy this fun little program!
+Hope you enjoy playing around with this fun little program!

 ### Usage:
 * Start by downloading the folder titled `covidForm` and open a terminal window.